 You receive this error when your task definition contains a parameter that requires a container instance attribute that's missing on your container instance.

 You can configure an Amazon ECS service to run on a subnet that's different from the subnet for the container instance.
-In this case, the output of the ecs-cli-check-attributes command shows None for missing attributes, even though the task fails with the missing attribute error.
+In this case, the attributes output shows no missing attributes, even though the task fails with the missing attribute error.
 The subnets for your service and the container instance must match.
 To resolve this issue, recreate the Amazon ECS service in the subnet where the container instance exists.
-For more information, see Amazon ECS task definition parameters.

 Error detail: ABCDXYZ placement constraint unsatisfied